The US Navy from 1790 to the Civil War

 The US Ram Fleet was an unusual force created to support operations along the western rivers.
 It was never part of the Mississippi River Squadron and its status was often anomalous.

-The Ram Fleet remained under the command of the US Army even after the transfer of the Western Gunboat Flotilla to US Navy command on October 15th 1862.
+The Ram Fleet remained under the command of the US Army even after the transfer of the Western Gunboat Flotilla to the command of the US Navy on 15 October 1862.
 It continued to operate independently.
 To counter the growing depredations of guerrillas, A W Ellet proposed forming a special unit of soldiers to protect the Mississippi Valley and tributaries.
-The War Department approved the idea and the Mississippi Marine Brigade was formed on November 1st 1862, with Ellet in command as Brigadier-General.
-The brigade composed a battalion of infantry, a battalion of cavalry and a light battery.
+The War Department approved the idea and the Mississippi Marine Brigade was formed on 1 November 1862, with Ellet in command as Brigadier-General.
+The brigade comprised a battalion of infantry, a battalion of cavalry and a light battery.
 The Ram Fleet was assigned to transport and support the brigade and by early 1863 the two commands became synonymous as the Mississippi Marine Brigade.

 Operations on Lake Erie